JAForbes/jason/readme.md

 Warning
 -------

 `jason` is not production ready at all.

-There has been no attempt the JSON spec at all.
+There has been no attempt to cover the entire JSON spec, just my own personal use case.

 But if you just want to throw arrays of non-nested objects, it should work fine.